windmill-labs/windmilldocs/docs/reference.md

 ## Flows

-A **Flow** is the core concept behind windmill.
+A **Flow** is a core concept.
 It is a json serializable value in the [OpenFlow](./openflow) format that consists of an input spec (similar to scripts), and a linear sequence of steps also referred to as modules.
 Each step consists of either:

 - Reference to a script from the hub
 - Reference to a script in your workspace
-- Inlined script in Python or Typescript (deno)
+- Inlined script in Python, Typescript (deno), Go Bash
+- Trigger scripts which are a kind of scripts that are meant to be first step of a scheduled flow that watch for external events and early exit the flow if there is no new events
 - `forloop` that iterates over elements and triggers the execution of an embedded flow for each element.
 The list is calculated dynamically as an [input transform](#input-transform).
-- (Coming soon) branches to embedded flow given the first predicate that matches
+- Branches to one subflow given for the first predicate that match (evaluated in-order)
-- (Coming soon) A listener to an even that will resume the flow.
-This is how steps that contain waiting for an approval by email or slack will be implemented.

-**Embedded flows** (flowception!) are full flows in their own right but their definition is embedded inside the parent or embedding flow.
+- Branches to all subflow and collect the result of each branch as an array
+- Approval/Suspend steps which suspend the flow at no cost until it is resumed by getting an approval/resume signal.
+[More details](#approval-scripts)
+- Inner flows

 With the mechanism of [input transforms](#input-transform), the input of any step can be the output of any previous step, hence flows are actually [Directed Acyclic Graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph) rather than sequences.
-However, Windmill has taken the stance that most rendering of flows as graph are more gimmicks than productive.
-To execute any graph, one need to do a topological sort to transform it into a sequence, and sequences are more intuitive than graphs.
+You refer to the result of any step using its step id.

 ## Retries

-Retries are an important of the toolkit provided by Windmill.
-It facilitates the Flow's modules, making them more robust and resilient.
-Windmill supports two types of retries: regular intervals and exponential back-off.
+Every step of a flow can be configured with two types of retries: regular intervals and exponential back-off.
 They can be applied independently, or jointly.

 Both strategies are based on the number of retries and the time interval